repotagger/sample-ruby-app/README.md

 # sample-ruby-app
-[ruby,app] This is a sample Ruby app.
+This is a sample Ruby app.